 Babies are adorable, drooly, fun, smelly, and ... expensive.
-The U.S. government estimates that it will cost $269,520 to raise a kid born in 2004 to adulthood, and that doesn't include the opportunity cost of that money not being invested.
+Various estimates put the costs of raising a child between $200,000 and $300,000, and that doesn't include the opportunity cost of that money not being invested.
 But babies are an investment, one with immense dividends, and no matter how expensive it gets to raise a child, most of us decide it's one of the most worthwhile ways to spend our hard-earned money.

 But does it have to cost so much to raise a baby?
-That's what Elizabeth and Robert Brokamp (TMF Bro) have been investigating ever since the birth of their son, Lukas, in 2000.
-Below are some of the cost-saving strategies and tips they've gathered in the blissful years (and two more children) since, beginning with some general points and then moving to more specific money-saving ideas.
+That's what Elizabeth Brokamp and Robert Brokamp (TMF Bro) have been investigating ever since the birth of their son, Lukas, in 2000.
+Below are some of the cost-saving strategies and tips they've gathered (along with two more children) in the blissful years since, beginning with some general points and then moving to more specific money-saving ideas.

 - Know when not to skimp.
-For us, this means buying higher-priced diapers because they don't leak, and we can undo the Velcro-like tabs without waking up the little monsters.
-More importantly, we don't skimp on issues of safety.
-For example, we bought higher-priced crib sheets from The Company Store because the cheaper ones are reported to come off of the mattress and present a strangulation hazard.
+For us, this meant buying higher-priced diapers because they don't leak, and we can undo the Velcro-like tabs without waking up the little monsters.
+More importantly, we didn't skimp on issues of safety.
+For example, we bought higher-priced crib sheets because the cheaper ones are reported to come off the mattress and present a strangulation hazard.

 - Make sure you comparison-shop.
 This doesn't have to be tedious since much of it can be done over the Internet.
-Sites such as Froogle.com and MySimon.com allow you to compare the prices for baby items.
-Ebay and your local Craigslist can also help you garner fabulous deals on anything for baby if you're willing to go secondhand.
+Sites such as MySimon.com allow you to compare the prices for baby items.
+Online auction sites or your local craigslist.com can also help you garner fabulous deals on anything for your child if you're willing to go secondhand.

-- Every baby has a different personality.
-Don't spend a lot of money on optional things that your baby may not like.
-Our baby didn't much care for his vibrating chair, unlike the babies of many of our friends.
+- Every child has a different personality.
+Don't spend a lot of money on optional things that your child may not like.
+When our oldest child was a baby, he didn't much care for his vibrating chair, unlike the babies of many of our friends.
 This item was on many must-have lists that we saw.

 - Try out things before you buy them.
-We have a stroller that Robert has to push from the side because it doesn't accommodate his long legs.
+We bought a stroller that Robert had to push from the side because it didn't accommodate his long legs.
 We would have discovered this before taking it home had we taken the time to do a thorough test-drive.

 On feeding: Make your own baby food.
 If you think this sounds like a big pain, don't despair.
 Try making big batches of pureed veggies and fruits, then freezing them in small portions.
 Bargain Buys for Baby's First Year suggests freezing the portions in ice cube trays, then bagging the cubes in freezer bags for easy portions.